 Once the application reaches our campus, CASPA applications will be screened to ensure the application is complete and that all prerequisites have been met.

 A rubric and point scoring system (total of 100 points - 50 are pre-interview and 50 are for the interview) will be used by the program to further evaluate qualified candidates.
-Applicants who are current Assumption College students or graduates will receive 5 additional points on the rubric.
+Applicants who are current Assumption University students or graduates will receive 5 additional points on the rubric.
 Applicants who have served honorably in the US military services also receive 5 additional points.
 These points are added to the scores received on the 100 point scale.
 Areas that receive scores on the pre-interview evaluation include: overall GPA, science GPA, prerequisite GPA, health care experience level and hours, CASPA essay, letters of reference, and service.
 The program awards more points for applicants with highers GPAs, higher-level patient care experience, and more hours of experience.

 After review of the applications, the Admissions Committee decides which applicants will be selected for an interview.
 The program has an agreement with Clark University for an expedited interview based on verification of prerequisites and a formal letter of recommendation from a health professions committee.
 No additional points are given for that group of applicants and no guarantees of admission are granted for those applicants.